Jaroslav Hübl (ice hockey, born 1982)

 Jaroslav Hübl (born 29 December 1982 in Ústí nad Labem) is a Czech professional ice hockey goaltender currently an unrestricted free agent who most recently played with Italian club, HCB South Tyrol of the Austrian Hockey League (EBEL).
 He previously played with Ilves in the Finnish SM-liiga before joining Bolzano.
-He originally played with professionally with HC Litvínov of the Czech Extraliga.
+He originally played professionally with HC Litvínov of the Czech Extraliga.
 On August 18, 2014, Hübl opted to remain with defending EBEL champions, HC Bolzano, signing a one-year contract.

 His father Jaroslav and cousin Viktor were also professionals in the sport.